p4lang/p4app-switchML/dev_root/benchmarks/README.md

 All examples require that the client library is compiled and that the SwitchML configuration file is present when running.

-## Compiling
+## 2. Compiling

-To compile a benchmark, simply run:
+To compile a benchmark, simply run (Assuming you are inside the benchmarks directory):

     make <benchmark_name> [compilation flags]